 “Lacey!
 Is that really you?
 I can hardly believe it.”
 Declan steps towards her.
 She’s perched on her favorite spot, on the top step, her back resting against one of the white columns that tell anyone who happens upon this place, it’s a bonafide slice of the American South.
 “It’s so wonderful to see you, Shug” he says, reaching out to hug her.

-“Mr. Jones, so nice to see you,” Lacey says, holding her hand out to the white-haired, lawyer.
+“So nice to see you,” Lacey says, holding her hand out to the white-haired, lawyer.
 She doesn’t succeed in keeping the hug at bay.
 He wraps her in a hearty bear hug.

 “It’s wonderful to see you – actually see you.
 I’ve followed your career.
 Well, the Mrs. has more than anything.
 She keeps me updated and always shows me when you’re in the magazines and such.
 We’ve taped every episode of every show you’ve ever been on.
 It’s impossible not to be proud of a Pamlico County girl that has made such a name for herself.
 We are proud.”